555 Timer – A Complete Basic Guide

 Basic Timing Concept

-The non-inverting input voltage of the comparator is referred to as the threshold voltage while the inverting input voltage is referred to as the control voltage.
+The inverting input of the comparator is fed with a control voltage, and the non-inverting input is fed with a threshold voltage.
 With R-S flip flop set, the saturated transistor holds the threshold voltage at zero.
-The control voltage, however, is fixed at 2/3 VCC (i.e. at 10 V) because of the voltage divider.
+The control voltage, however, is fixed at 2/3 VCC, that is, at 10 volts, because of the voltage divider.

 Suppose that a high voltage is applied to the R input.
 This resets the flip-flop R-Output Q goes low and the transistor is cut-off.
 Capacitor C is now free to charge.
 As this capacitor C charges, the threshold voltage rises.
 Eventually, the threshold voltage becomes slightly greater than (+ 10 V).
 The output of the comparator then goes high, forcing the R S flip-flop to set.
 The high Q output saturates the transistor, and this quickly discharges the capacitor.
-The two waveforms are depicted in figure.
-An exponential rise is across the capacitor C, and a positive going pulse appears at the output Q. Thus capacitor voltage VC is exponential while the output is rectangular, as illustrated in figure.
+An exponential rise is across the capacitor C, and a positive going pulse appears at the output Q. Thus capacitor voltage VC is exponential while the output is rectangular.
+This is shown in the figure above.

 The block diagram of a 555 timer is shown in the above figure.
 A 555 timer has two comparators, which are basically 2 op-amps), an R-S flip-flop, two transistors and a resistive network.